tigoe/DataloggingExamples/docs/wifi-datalogger-mqtt.md

 * [DataLoggerMqttJSONRTC](https://github.com/tigoe/DataloggingExamples/tree/main/MQTTDatalogger/DataLoggerMqttJSONRTC) - similar to the first client, but uses the alarm function of the RTCZero library to control when messages are sent.
 * [DataLoggerMqttJSONWithStatusCheck](https://github.com/tigoe/DataloggingExamples/tree/main/MQTTDatalogger/DataLoggerMqttJSONWithStatusCheck) - Based on the first client, and also listens on a UDP port for specific commands that let you check the status of the controller or restart it.
 * [DataLoggerMqttSubTopics](https://github.com/tigoe/DataloggingExamples/tree/main/MQTTDatalogger/DataLoggerMqttSubTopics) - sends the sensor properties as individual values that are subtopics of the `light-readings` topic rather than as a single JSON object.

+## MQTT JavaScript Clients

+As mentioned in the system diagram description above, there are two JavaScript clients, one for the browser, and one for a server running node.js.
+The [browser client](https://github.com/tigoe/DataloggingExamples/tree/main/MQTTDatalogger/node-mqtt-client/public) can run in a browser with or without a server, as all the code runs in-browser only.
+It subscribes to the `light-readings` topic and reports any new messages in the HTML.
+It's included as the public HTML of the node client so that you can use them together if you want.
+They work well on [glitch.com](https://glitch.com).

+The [node.js server client](https://github.com/tigoe/DataloggingExamples/tree/main/MQTTDatalogger/node-mqtt-client/) subscribes to the `light-readings` topic and sends an HTTP POST request to a Google script to add the readings to a spreadsheet.
+The Google script/sheets part of this application is identical to the [Google Sheets Datalogger example](https://tigoe.github.io/DataloggingExamples/wifi-datalogger#google-sheets-datalogger) in this repository.